 Cross platforms for mobile apps have become the buzz among businesses mainly due to the larger audience base that they cater to.
-Startups too have seen tremendous and faster results.
-Cross platforms have become a one fix solution especially for small businesses as it allows them to save on time and money as varied to the strategy of creating an app for one platform first.
+Startups have seen tremendous and faster results.
+Cross platforms have become a one-fix solution, especially for small businesses as it allows them to save on time and money as varied to the strategy of creating an app for one platform first.
 It also helps them to cover all the nooks and crannies because what may have worked for one platform may not be so useful for others.

 In order to develop native apps for many platforms, businesses will always need a wide selection of specialist developers each suited for a separate language and design.
 Current estimates state that a total of 2 developers are always needed for just one application on a single platform as determined by the company’s user base.
-But with cross platform apps, more and more businesses are hiring coders proficient in platforms such as Unity, PhoneGap and Xamarin that helps them to cover all bases in a knick of time.
+But with cross-platform apps, more and more businesses are hiring coders proficient in platforms such as Unity, PhoneGap, and Xamarin that help them to cover all bases in a knick of time.

-As businesses cut on less people required for development, the write once and run everywhere feature helps in a smooth transition from the testing to the ground phase and allows for easier maintenance as well.
-Cross platform developers benefit from a flexible plugin design to help create native device APIs in a modeled framework.
+As businesses cut on fewer people required for development, the write once and run everywhere feature helps in a smooth transition from the testing to the ground phase and allows for easier maintenance as well.
+Cross-platform developers benefit from a flexible plugin design to help create native device APIs in a modeled framework.
 Native apps can again charge high licensing fees and bring compatibility issues with different libraries across various architectures.
-These issues become a thing of the past with cross platform.
+These issues become a thing of the past with cross-platform.

-The market for cross platform has reached an estimated USD $7.5 Billion this year with more than 80% users convinced that they are more expedient in making faster and more cost effective applications.
-As more and more devices join the market, the complexity of building a tailor made app for each will be a burden far too great to bear for developers.
-As such, cross platform is surely ready to become the convention in the industry.
+The market for cross-platform has reached an estimated USD $7.5 Billion this year with more than 80% of users convinced that they are more expedient in making faster and more cost-effective applications.
+As more and more devices join the market, the complexity of building a tailor-made app for each will be a burden far too great to bear for developers.
+As such, cross-platform is surely ready to become the convention in the industry.